Utkarsh41/Utkarsh41/README.md

 <!-- - 👋 Hi, I’m Utkarsh Tripathi a budding software developer and team player.
- Having keen interest in solving problems and learning new concepts & techniques of Data Structure & Algorithm.Actively ,looking for SDE Intern roles.
+ Having a keen interest in solving problems and learning new concepts & techniques of Data Structure & algorithms.
+Actively, looking for SDE Intern roles.

-- 👀 I’m interested in solving problems and learning new concepts & techniques of Data Structure & Algorithm along with android app development
+- 👀 I’m interested in solving problems and learning new concepts & techniques of Data Structure & Algorithm along with Android app development
-- 🌱 I’m currently learning ...Android devlopment
+- 🌱 I’m currently learning ...Android development
-- 📫 Connect me on linkedIn :-https://www.linkedin.com/in/utkarsh-tripathi-2a93271b3/
+- 📫 Connect me on Linkedin:-https://www.linkedin.com/in/utkarsh-tripathi-2a93271b3/